Phone: (202) 296-5505 Email: info@winvale.com

 It’s Important to Plan Ahead for a Government Shutdown

 Although GSA operations are safe from a government shutdown, there are ways you can still be affected as a GSA contractor.
-While the threat of a government shutdown looms over us, you should start preparing a plan to make the process go smoothly.
+As the possible shutdown approaches, you should start preparing a plan to make the process go smoothly.
 This plan should include an effective way to notify all the affected employees, arrangements for employees during a “stop-work” order, and a strategy for handling subcontractors.

 It’s also important to remember that you can still submit modifications, browse GSA sites, and communicate with GSA Contracting Officers and other GSA POCs during this time.